Mustard’s not just for accompanying roast beef – it’s a tasty ingredient that you can use to flavour a range of savoury dishes.

 Pour the mixture into a small saucepan, add the Dijon mustard, wholegrain mustard, honey and double cream, and whisk.
 Simmer to reduce to your desired consistency.

 Enjoy Wiltshire-cured mini pork loin for £12 with Donald Russell – buy now

 Virgin Wines recommends the Le Sanglier Sauvage 2011 – its juicy, lipsmacking fruity flavours are a perfect match for the pork loin.
-This wine is available in the AA Spring Essentials Discovery Club Welcome Case – Rewards members save over £70.
+This wine is available in the AA Spring Essentials Discovery Club Welcome Case – AA members save over £70.

 For the pastry:

 For the filling:

 In a bowl, rub together the flour, salt and butter with your fingertips until it resembles fine breadcrumbs.
 Make a well and add the egg and milk or water.
 Use your fingertips to bring it together into a dough.